Is your Performance Feedback Process Meeting your Expectations?

 Share This Post:

 If this is the case in your organization, think about how this perception can be changed going forward.
 The biggest problem may be in the effectiveness of the performance feedback employees receive.
-What is needed most is that managers and supervisors provide accurate, honest, and at times candid feedback to their direct reports.
+What is needed most is that managers and supervisors provide accurate, honest, and, at times, candid feedback to their direct reports.
 This is not something that is always easy to do.
-Most employees have a natural resistance to receiving critical feedback concerning their performance even if it accurate.
-However, without addressing this type of performance it is likely that it will continue.
+Most employees have a natural resistance to receiving critical feedback concerning their performance, even if it is accurate.
+However, without addressing this type of performance, it is likely that it will continue.
 This can become an obstacle to the employee’s future growth and development.
-Most important is how this feedback is delivered and that there is an agreed upon plan to improve this aspect of an employee’s performance.
-Employees need to feel that they are being supported by their supervisor to be successful in their jobs and careers in the future.
+Most important is how this feedback is delivered and that there is an agreed-upon plan to improve this aspect of an employee’s performance.
+Employees need to feel that they are being supported by their supervisors to be successful in their jobs and careers in the future.

 Providing Effective Feedback to Employees on all Performance Levels

 Managers and supervisors need to think about what is most important to their direct reports in this process.
-Of course, they want to receive feedback on their performance goals each year particularly those which they worked hard to achieve.
+Of course, they want to receive feedback on their performance goals each year, particularly those which they worked hard to achieve.
 However, there is one thing that most employees would consider to be the most important part of the discussion.
 This is the Career Goals part of the review.
 Unfortunately, this is often the part of the discussion that there never seems to be enough time to cover to the employee’s satisfaction or even at all.
-Often it is left till the end of the meeting when there is little, or no time left to discuss.
-Employees may leave the meeting with a promise to meet at another time to discuss but this just doesn’t typically ever seem to get scheduled.
+Often, it is left till the end of the meeting when there is little to no time left to discuss.
+Employees may leave the meeting with a promise to meet at another time to discuss, but this just doesn’t typically ever seem to get scheduled.

 One way to address this problem is to start the performance feedback discussion with the Career Goals discussion.
 This will send a strong message to your employees about the importance you place on his/her career and future with the organization.
 This is something that they will want to discuss with you.
 This can also change how they feel about the value of your performance feedback process.